Bladder Cancer Recurrence: a Persistent Fear for Patients

 Over 400 people with bladder cancer completed our survey, and only 28% of those remained in remission after treatment.
 The uncertainty of living with bladder cancer is one of the hardest aspects to manage.

 Anxiety before follow-up appointments

 Follow-up visits sound simple.
 Just go in every three, six, or twelve months for a scan or cystoscopy and hope for the all-clear?
 It's not nearly that easy for most people with bladder cancer, and fears about a possible recurrence can plague the days leading up to an appointment.

 Fears for the future

-Worries about recurrence aren’t the only fear some people with bladder cancer experience.
+Worries about recurrence aren't the only fears people with bladder cancer experience.
 Anxieties about cancer progression can be emotionally taxing.

 Bladder cancer goes beyond the treatment room

 After bladder cancer treatment, many people might assume that life returns to normal.
 However, that's often not the case, and many survivors learn to adapt to a "new normal."